 Dr. Astrid Kause, Ph.D.
 Institute for Sustainability Education and Psychology, Leuphana University

 Dr. Takashi Kusumi, Ph.D.
 Kyoto University, Lead Affiliate for RiskLiteracy Japan

 Dr. Marcus Lindskog, Ph.D.
 Uppsala University, Lead Affiliate for RiskLiteracy Sweden

 Dr. Yasmina Okan, Ph.D.
-Leeds Business School, Lead Affiliate for RiskLiteracy England
+Department of Communication at Pompeu Fabra University, Lead Affiliate for RiskLiteracy England

 Dr. Dafina Petrova, Ph.D.
-University of Granada, Lead Affiliate for RiskLiteracy Romania, Spain, and the Netherlands
+CIBER of Epidemiology and Public Health (CIBERESP) & Biomedical Research Institute ibs.GRANADA, Lead Affiliate for RiskLiteracy Romania, Spain, and the Netherlands

 Dr. Erich Petushek, Ph.D.
 Michigan Techological University, Lead Affiliate for RiskLiteracy Norway

 Dr. Paul Price, Ph.D.
 California State University, Fresno, Lead Affiliate for RiskLiteracy California

 Dr. Michael Prietula, Ph.D.
 Emory University, Lead Affiliate for RiskLiteracy Georgia

 Dr. Jing Qian, Ph.D.
 Tsinghua University, Lead Affiliate for RiskLiteracy China